shorebirdtech/docs/src/content/changelog/_template.md

 # One of: New, Fixed, Changed, Deprecated
 type: New
 # Optional: the docs page to read next. `href` must be a docs page on this
-# site, and a #fragment must match a heading on it.
-Delete both lines if
+# site, starting with "/", and a #fragment must match a heading on it.
+Delete
-# there's no page for it.
+# both lines if there's no page for it.
 docLink:
   label: Roll back a patch
   href: /code-push/rollback/